 Are there any publication or product launch deadlines?
 This will determine the urgency (and cost) of the work which we are to do on your behalf.

-Marcus is a registered Australian Patent and Trade Marks Attorney.
+Mark is a registered Australian Patent and Trade Mark Attorney and a registered New Zealand Patent Attorney.